Patrick MacSwiney, 1st Marquis MacSwiney of Mashanaglass: Career in Ireland

 In 1914, the Irish Republican Brotherhood formed the Irish Volunteers, in which MacSwiney enlisted as a private.
 When the movement split, he remained with the pro-John Redmond National Volunteers and became its Inspecting Officer for County Kerry.
 In 1916, at the time of the Easter Rising, MacSwiney was arrested by the British and held with Count Plunkett at Dublin Castle, but was not interned.

-He joined the Cork Historical and Archaeological Society in 1917 and was its was vice-president from 1927 to 1937.
+He joined the Cork Historical and Archaeological Society in 1917 and was it vice-president from 1927 to 1937.

 In 1918, he was greatly troubled by the destruction of Irish forests during the war and wrote an article for Irish Forestry in which he said "Time has come for action, for immediate action, there is not an instant to be lost."

 MacSwiney represented the Irish Free State government at the celebration of the 1300th anniversary of Saint Columbanus at Bobbio and was a member of the Irish delegation to the fourth and fifth Assemblies of the League of Nations at Geneva in 1923-1924.

 From 1934 to 1939, he was Vice-President and acting Chancellor of the Irish Association and became its President in 1939.
 He was also a Vice-President of the Royal Irish Academy from 1936 to 1939.